 Braces for Adults and Teens: Costs, Types and More

-Although braces are most often fitted in the teenage years, braces for adults are becoming more common – you just may not realise it as new technology makes them so discreet.
-If you’re considering having braces fitted yourself or have a teenager who may need orthodontic work, this guide is for you.
-We’ll tell you all you need to know about different types of braces, how the process works, and how much braces cost.
+If you’re considering having your teeth straightened or have a teenager who may need orthodontic work, this guide is for you.
+We’ll tell you all you need to know about how the process works and the different types of braces available, including some of the biggest brands in the US and the UK.

 Table of contents

 - 3 How much do braces cost in the UK and US?